david12341235/shipping/README.txt

 We have notifiees in other base classes, though they aren't currently used.
 This is for future extensibility.

 The Engine is created upon creation of the Manager, and Stats/Conn/Fleet objects are restricted to one instance.
-Attempting to create a Stats object with a different name will return the pre-existing Stats object.
+Attempting to create one of these objects with a different name will return the pre-existing Stats/Conn/Fleet object.